 Fleets operating in the West Midlands can also apply for an unspecified cash payment towards either a retrofit or towards the cost of a compliant vehicle.

 The council is asking government for £68.7m to fund the scheme, of which £50.8m will cover the cost of mitigation measures.
+It has upped the amount it is demanding for mitigation measures from an original demand of for £36m.

 Birmingham council’s transport councillor Waseem Zaffar said the council’s funding request is non-negotiable.
 Last month Leeds City council was asked to cut its £27m bid for mitigation funding for its CAZ by a third.